mzmaili/DSRegTool/README.md

 - Testing if the device is joined to AzureAD
 - Testing if you signed in user is a Built-in Administrator account
 - Testing if the signed in user has local admin permissions
-- Testing Internet Connectivity
+- Testing Device Registration endpoints connectivity
 - Testing Device Registration Service
-- Testing if the device exist on AAD.
+- Testing if the device exists on AAD.
 - Testing if the device is enabled on AAD

 #### 3- Troubleshoot Hybrid Azure AD Join